“Looking five years forward”

 Marina Bowler Postlethwaite, Lead Trainer for Sport, Pearson

-Join the Pearson team in this session as they explore the practical skills and knowledge vocational learners bring to higher education and the workplace, and why applied learning is so valuable.
+Delegates joined the Pearson team in this session as they explored the practical skills and knowledge vocational learners bring to higher education and the workplace, and why applied learning is so valuable.

 12:30 - 13:15